griffithlab/rnaseq_tutorial_wiki/PostAlignment-QC.md

 #3-iii.
 Post-Alignment QC
 ##Use samtools, samstat, and FastQC to evaluate the alignments

-Use 'samtools view' to see the format of a SAM/BAM alignment file
+Use `samtools view` to see the format of a SAM/BAM alignment file

 	cd $RNA_HOME/alignments/tophat/UHR_ERCC-Mix1_ALL
 	samtools view -H accepted_hits.bam
 	samtools view accepted_hits.bam | head

 Try filtering the BAM file to require or exclude certain flags.
-This can be done with samtools view -f -F options
+This can be done with `samtools view -f -F` options

  -f INT   required flag
  -F INT   filtering flag

-Google "samtools flags explained"
+"Samtools flags explained"
 * http://broadinstitute.github.io/picard/explain-flags.html

 Try requiring that alignments are 'paired' and 'mapped in a proper pair' (=3).
-ALso filter out alignments that are 'unmapped', the 'mate is unmapped', and 'not primary alignment' (=268)
+Also filter out alignments that are 'unmapped', the 'mate is unmapped', and 'not primary alignment' (=268)

 	samtools view -f 3 -F 268 accepted_hits.bam | head